 According to the Ghana Living Standards Survey Round 6, the incidence of poverty and poverty gap are not evenly distributed in the country’s administrative regions.
 The Greater Accra has a very low level (5.6 per cent) of poverty incidence, which is 18.6 percentage points lower than the national rate of poverty.
 The three northern regions, which comprise mainly savannah areas have very different levels of poverty incidence.

 “More than four in every ten persons are poor in Upper East (44.4 per cent), increasing to one in every two in the Northern region (50.4 per cent) and seven out of every ten in Upper West (70.7 per cent),” it says.

 Rosewood harvested from Tumu and surrounding communities

-Documents obtained by ghanabusinessnews.com, shows that between February and April 2018, 12 companies using a total of 173 trucks have collected 5.4 million cubic metres of rosewood, earning the state stumpage revenue of GH¢649,200.
+Documents obtained by ghanabusinessnews.com, show that between February and April 2018, 12 companies using a total of 173 trucks have collected 5.4 million cubic metres of rosewood, earning the state stumpage revenue of GH¢649,200.
 While this shows official government revenue from rosewood harvesting, ghanabusinessnews.com obtained receipts showing that local traditional authorities and youth organisations earn revenue from the loggers.
 They charge fees to allow the loggers to move the harvested woods to Ghana’s port of Tema.
 Inquiries from the Regional Coordinating Council however indicated that the practice by the local authorities is unlawful.